jojje/replace-ssh-key/README.md

 1. The machine that runs the script has openssh installed.
 2. There is a public key in the same directory as the private key for both the old and new keys.
-E.g if the private key is named `id_rsa`, then there is a file named `id_rsa.pub` in the same directory.
+E.g if the private key is named `id_rsa`, then it is expected that there is a file named `id_rsa.pub` in the same directory.
 3. Hashed hostnames are not being used (`HashKnownHosts no` in ssh config) Without it there is no way to automatically figure out what machines the script need to swap the keys for.
 If the user "suffers" from hashed